Teresa Giudice: Personal life

-Giudice supported Donald Trump in the 2016 United States presidential election saying "I think he's amazing.
-I think he'll make a great president".

 Convictions

 In October 2009, the Giudices filed for bankruptcy.
-An auction of furniture from their Montville, New Jersey, home was initially scheduled for August 22, 2010, but was postponed and then canceled as the couple withdrew their petition for bankruptcy.
+An auction of furniture from their Montville, New Jersey, home was initially scheduled for August 22, 2010, but was postponed and then canceled as the couple withdrew their bankruptcy petition.

 On July 29, 2013, Teresa and Joe Giudice were charged with conspiracy to commit mail fraud, wire fraud, and bank fraud, making false statements on loan applications, and bankruptcy fraud in a 39-count indictment.
-The indictment also charged Joe Giudice with failure to file tax returns for tax years 2004 through 2008, during which time he allegedly earned nearly $1 million.
+The indictment also charged Joe Giudice with failing to file tax returns for 2004 through 2008, during which time he allegedly earned nearly $1 million.
 Teresa's attorney told the Associated Press she would plead not guilty and "we look forward to vindicating her."

-On August 14, 2013, the two pleaded not guilty in federal court to financial fraud charges.
+On August 14, 2013, the two pleaded not guilty to financial fraud charges in federal court in Newark, New Jersey.

-Joe Giudice stood trial on November 19, 2013, on individual charges that he allegedly used marriage and birth certificates belonging to his brother to fraudulently obtain a driver's license in 2010.
-Giudice's own driver's license had been suspended following a DUI arrest January 13, 2010.
-After he was convicted, Joe's license was suspended for 12 months, and he was sentenced to 20 days of community service.
+Joe Giudice stood trial on November 19, 2013, on separate state charges that he used marriage and birth certificates belonging to his brother to fraudulently obtain a driver's license in 2010.
+Giudice's own driver's license had been suspended following a DUI arrest on January 13, 2010.
+After he was convicted, Joe's license was suspended for 12 months and he was sentenced to 20 days of community service.
 As he employed the same defense attorney in both trials, U.S. District Judge Esther Salas moved the date of the tax case, involving both Teresa and Joe, from October 8, 2013, to February 24, 2014.

-On March 4, 2014, Teresa and Joe entered a guilty plea to 41 counts of fraud, following a deal struck with federal prosecutors.
-The couple was accused of engaging in bank, mail, wire, and bankruptcy fraud, which allegedly saw them net over $5 million over a 10-year period.
-On October 2, 2014, Teresa was sentenced to 15 months in a federal prison; Joe was sentenced to 41 months, followed by potential deportation to Italy.
-Together, the couple must also pay $414,000 in restitution.
-Teresa and Joe were allowed to stagger their sentences so one parent could stay with their children.
-She began her sentence first, on January 5, 2015.
-She surrendered herself to the Federal Correctional Institution in Danbury, Connecticut (seven hours ahead of schedule).
-At Danbury, Teresa was known as Inmate No. 65703-050 and was scheduled for a two months' early release on February 16, 2016.
-Giudice was ultimately released on December 23, 2015.
+On March 4, 2014, Teresa and Joe entered guilty pleas to 41 counts of fraud following a deal struck with federal prosecutors.
+They were accused of engaging in bank, mail, wire, and bankruptcy fraud, which allegedly saw them net over $5 million over a 10-year period.
+Joe was additionally charged with failure to file a tax return.
+As part of his guilty plea, he admitted that during the tax years 2004 through 2008, he received income totaling $996,459 but did not file tax returns for those years.
+On October 2, 2014, Teresa was sentenced to 15 months in federal prison; Joe was sentenced to 41 months, followed by his potential deportation to Italy.
+Together, the couple were ordered to pay $414,588 in restitution.

+The couple were allowed to stagger their sentences so one parent could stay with their children.
+She began her sentence first on January 5, 2015.
+Accompanied by her lawyer, she surrendered herself to the Federal Correctional Institution in Danbury, Connecticut (seven hours ahead of schedule).
+At Danbury, Teresa was known as Inmate No. 65703-050 and was scheduled for a two-month early release on February 16, 2016.
+She was ultimately released on December 23, 2015.